markrin/free-llm-talks/README.md

-# free-llm-talks
+## free-llm-talks
-I ask something from llm without logging in and do not want to loose the response
+I ask something from llm without signing in and do not want to lose the response